How To: Node Red – Control the WhatsApp(*) lamp

 As for triggering phone calls:

-If you have a FritzBox you can also use it to register external SIP clients.
+If you have a FritzBox, you can also register external SIP clients on it.
 Such SIP clients can also be installed on a RaspberryPi.
-This could then be registered with the Fritzbox and make a call on command and play an mp3/wav, for example.
-But that's just theory.
-It's still on my "must try" list. 😀
+This could then be logged on to the Fritzbox and make a call on command and play an mp3/wav, for example.
+But that's just theory for now.
+It's still on my "must try" list 😀

 To the blog: